Areas of Expertise

 Guntram Wolff has served as the CEO of the German Council on Foreign Relations (DGAP) and Otto-Wolff-Director of its Research Institute since August 2022.
+Wolff also heads the Center for Geopolitics, Geoeconomics, and Technology.
 He was director of Bruegel until June 2022, a Brussels-based institute on economic policy in Europe, and teaches at the Solvay School of Economics and Management of the Université Libre de Bruxelles.
 His research and publications focus on European political economy, climate change and geoeconomics, as well as monetary and fiscal policy.
 Since becoming director of Bruegel in 2013, he has developed it into a leading global think tank.

 He regularly gives lectures at academic conferences and universities as well as to corporate boards and other key fora.
 His research has been published in academic journals such as Nature; Science, Nature Communications; Journal of European Public Policy; Journal of Money, Credit, and Banking; European Journal of Political Economy; Energy Policy; and Foreign Affairs.
 In 2020, Business Insider ranked him as one of the 28 most influential power players in Europe.